-Most of this website is currently compliant with the W3C WCAG 2.1 AA accessibility standard.
-However, there are some parts of this website that are not fully accessible:
+All of this website is currently compliant with the W3C WCAG 2.1 AA accessibility standard.
+Any future accessibility issues found through routine testing will be added to section 8 of this statement.

 - What to do if you can’t access parts of this website

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille: email firstname.lastname@example.org We’ll consider your request and get back to you within 10 working days.